Thounaojam Basanta Kumar Singh

 Thounaojam Basanta Kumar Singh (born 1963) is an Indian politician from Manipur.
-He is a four-time member of the Manipur Legislative Assembly from Nambol Assembly constituency in Bishnupur district.
+He is a member of the Manipur Legislative Assembly from Nambol Assembly constituency in Bishnupur district.
 He won the 2022 Manipur Legislative Assembly election, representing the Bharatiya Janata Party.
 He was formerly with the Indian Administrative Service.
-He is also serving as a minister of education in the second N. Biren Singh ministry.
+He is also served as the minister of education in the second N. Biren Singh ministry.

 Early life and education

 Singh is from Nambol, Bishnupur district, Manipur.
 He is the son of Thounaojam Chaoba Singh, a five-time MLA from Nambol and a union sports minister of state in the Atal Bihari Vajpayee government.
 His wife, Romabai Lairenjam is an MD, who worked at Delhi's RML Hospital before joining local politics.
 He completed his M.A. in 1987 at St. Stephens College, which is affiliated with Delhi University.
 Later, he did LLB in 2002 at Manipur University.

 Career

 Singh won from Nambol Assembly constituency representing the Bharatiya Janata Party in the 2022 Manipur Legislative Assembly election.
 He polled 16,885 votes and defeated his nearest rival, Nameirakpam Loken Singh of the Indian National Congress, by a margin of 3,060 votes.